ash11055201/neurospicy-new/NETLIFY_FORMS_TROUBLESHOOTING.md

 If Netlify detects your form but submissions aren't appearing in the dashboard, here are the most common causes and solutions:

+## ✅ LATEST FIX (January 2025)

+**Root Cause Found**: The form was using conditional submission handlers that caused inconsistent behavior:
+- When debug mode was OFF: Used native HTML submission (immediate redirect)
+- When debug mode was ON: Used AJAX submission (proper Netlify processing)

+**Solution Applied**:
+- ✅ Removed debug mode toggle completely
+- ✅ Form now ALWAYS uses AJAX submission with proper FormData
+- ✅ This ensures Netlify processes the form before redirecting
+- ✅ Added comprehensive logging for troubleshooting

 ## ✅ What I've Fixed (Updated)

 ### 1. **Fixed Static HTML Form Detection**